 Many projects the family commissioned celebrated religious devotion and the Medici legacy.
 They supported writers and philosophers, encouraging debates about faith and humanism.

-The Medici saw art as a way to express both power and piety, linking their family to Florence’s spiritual life.
+The Medici viewed art as a means to express both power and piety, thereby linking their family to Florence’s spiritual heritage.

 Religious Art Commissions and the Medici Family Chapels